The 10 Best Apple Picking Spots in Illinois!

 This family-owned and operated orchard is known for their friendly service and commitment to quality.
 Established in 1965, Honey Hill Orchard has over 2,100 trees and allows guests to pick apples, pumpkins, and raspberries.
 They also feature a great selection of specialty foods such as apple cider, fresh honey, homemade caramel apples, fresh produces, maple syrups, and delicious sales in their Apple Barn Country Store.

 Apple picking starts on Labor Day weekend at the Jonamac Orchard.
-This family-owned orchard has been in business for 30 years and continues to expand.
+This family-owned orchard has been in business for since 1984 and continues to expand.
 There are no admission fees to pick from the orchard, but you must purchase an apple-picking bag before accessing the orchard.
 Jonamac Orchard also offers many kid-friendly activities like a corn maze and pumpkin patch.

 Known for their award-winning apple ciders and cider slushies, Edwards Apple Orchard is a friendly apple-picking spot worth checking out.
 With over 18 varieties of apples to pick, you’re sure to discover unique flavors not found in stores.
 Guests also rave over the fresh, delicious doughnuts each year.